Children & Teen Dance Program Descriptions

 Open level classes for the curious student that may be taken as stand-alone classes or paired with selections in the ballet and/or additional disciplines program.

-CHILDREN & TEEN HIP-HOP CHOREOGRAPHY - A popular commercial style dance class that infuses the latest styles of street jazz and popular music.
-Participants focus on choreography, and are encouraged to take the accompanying hip-hop fundamentals class to take a deepr dive into the art form.
-Children's class suitable for children ages 7-11; Teen's class suitable for dancers ages 12+ and above, this class is meets once per week.
+CHILDREN & TEEN HIP-HOP CHOREOGRAPHY - A popular, commercial-style dance class that infuses the latest styles of street jazz and popular music.
+Participants focus on choreography and are encouraged to take the accompanying hip-hop fundamentals class to take a deeper dive into the art form.
+Children's class suitable for children ages 7-11; Teen's class suitable for dancers ages 12+ and above, this class meets once per week.

 A survey class with a focus on basic technique from modern dance (i.e. the Horton technique used by Alvin Ailey, Martha Graham, Merce Cunningham), commercial dance (i.e. Janet Jackson, Lady Gaga, Beyonce, etc.), and improvisation styles.
 The combination of these styles is referred to as "Fusion", and is a part of the contemporary style of dance.
 Participants are encouraged to also take Teen Ballet as an accompanying class to ensure safe movement and proper technique.